 When combining two different types of die into an IC package design—typically a processor and a memory die—the multi-chip modules are built to match the primary die quantity because it is the more expensive design.
 That can leave hundreds if not thousands of unused secondary die.

 What typically happens is this overproduction is shelved, whether for later use or simply to reduce production site storage volumes.
 But more often than not, these back-stocks of memory die are left to expire or even become lost with high-turnover storage rooms.
 This can result in millions of dollars worth of complimentary die being lost or scrapped.

 Now add to that the fact that many fabs routinely overbuild by 30 percent.
 Yes, some of the overstock can be sold later, but what if there was a mid-cycle revision?
 That leaves a sizable percentage of the total as lost revenue.

 Shrinking this revenue loss requires die level traceability through production, into assembly and out into the real world.
 That demands increased operational clarity based on a finite scheduling system built around a digital thread accessing the wealth of IoT information that spans both machines and workers.
 With all of that digitalization, it is now possible to perform accurate simulation to test predicted production against real-work process data quickly uncovering promising optimization paths.

 Just like the products these silicon packages power, their production is complex and requires comprehensive processes based on digitalization.
-There is no single path to a better product production, but smart manufacturing is a great tool for finding which one is best for your factory of tomorrow.
+There is no single path to improve production, but smart manufacturing is a great tool for finding which will help you build your factory of tomorrow.